VrickPL/SecuredCat/README.md

 <h1 align="center">SecuredCat</h1>
 <h3 align="center">iOS app combining SwiftUI and UIKit for secure login and managing favorite cats</h3>

 SecuredCat is an innovative iOS application that seamlessly blends **SwiftUI**'s declarative design with the precision of **UIKit**.
 Built with security and usability in mind, this app leverages **Keychain** (using SimpleKeychain) to securely manage user PINs.
 The app efficiently retrieves data from thecatapi.com using **Combine** for asynchronous operations, and it ensures that users' favorite cats are stored locally with **Core Data**.
 Seamless communication between SwiftUI and UIKit components is achieved through **UIViewControllerRepresentable**, resulting in a smooth and integrated user experience.
+SecuredCat supports **iOS 15 and later**, taking full advantage of the modern features available in these versions.

 ## Table of Contents